MadcowOG/Doom-Bot/README.md

 # Prologue
 Please use this bot as you like, at the moment it is built to be hosted locally.
 But it is still a work in progress, so I would enjoy it if you provided some feedback and contributed a little.
+I am not sure what license to use, and I am not a lawyer nor do I have one, so I am just going with GPLv2

 # Prerequisites
 * _Optional:_